Nik Needham: Miami Dolphins

 Needham signed with the Miami Dolphins as an undrafted free agent on April 28, 2019.
 He was waived on August 31 as part of final roster cuts but was resigned to the team's practice squad the following day.
 Needham was promoted to the active roster on October 12 and made his NFL debut the next day against the Washington Redskins, starting at cornerback and finishing the game with one tackle and a pass defended.

 In Week 9 against the New York Jets, Needham recorded a team-high 9 tackles and sacked Sam Darnold once in the 26–18 win.
-Needham recorded his first career interception on November 10 against the Indianapolis Colts, picking off a pass from Brian Hoyer in the fourth quarter of the Dolphins' 16-12 win.
+Needham recorded his first career interception on November 10 against the Indianapolis Colts, picking off a pass from Brian Hoyer in the fourth quarter of the Dolphins' 16–12 win.

 In Week 15 against the New York Giants, Needham intercepted a pass thrown by Eli Manning during the 36–20 loss.
 He finished his rookie season with 54 tackles, a sack, one forced fumble and a team-high 11 passes defended with two interceptions in 12 games played.

 In Week 10 of the 2020 season against the Los Angeles Chargers, Needham recorded his first sack of the season on Justin Herbert during the 29–21 win.

 Needham was given an exclusive-rights free agent tender by the Dolphins on March 8, 2021.
 He signed the one-year contract on April 19.
+On December 27, Needham recorded his first defensive touchdown in a game against the New Orleans Saints off quarterback Ian Book in the 20–3 win.

 On March 11, 2022, the Dolphins placed a second-round restricted free agent tender on Needham.

 On October 19, 2022, the Dolphins placed Needham on injured reserve with a torn Achilles tendon.

 On March 17, 2023, Needham re-signed with the Dolphins.
 Due to his torn achilles from last season, Needham was placed on the reserve/physically unable to perform list to start the 2023 season.
 He was activated on October 24.

 On March 10, 2024, Needham re-signed with the Dolphins.
 He was released on August 27, and re-signed to the practice squad.